 No security mechanism is 100% effective.
 Eventually, a breach can and will happen.
 However, your organization can prepare for various types of cybersecurity threats and attacks so as to limit their cause.

 How?
 An extremely important part of overall cybersecurity planning is performing a cybersecurity risk assessment.

 With each passing year, cybersecurity threats grow more prevalent, advanced, and ominous for your business.
-IBM’s “2019 Cost of a Data Breach Report” details the costs that come from a data breach as a result of various cybersecurity risks.
+IBM’s “2019 Cost of a Data Breach Report” explores the financial impact of data breaches.
+It considers the costs associated with various cybersecurity risks.
 They are eye-opening:

 - The United States sees the costliest cybersecurity events – the average total cost of $8.19 million